open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 <!-- You should claim whether this is based on the pre-trained weights, which are converted from the official release; or it's a reproduced result obtained from retraining the model in this project. -->

-The Fine-tuning results are based on `Kinetics400` dataset.
+The Fine-tuning results are based on `Kinetics400(K400)` dataset.

+Due to the version of `K400` dataset, our pretraining, fine-tuning and the final test results are based on MMAction2 version, which is a little different from FAIR version.

+We also test the model on FAIR's `K400`, we got 82.1 test accuracy.

 <table class="docutils">
 <thead>